-Now in its third year, Neighboring Scenes is the Film Society’s showcase of contemporary Latin American cinema.
+Now in its fourth year, Neighboring Scenes is the Film Society’s showcase of contemporary Latin American cinema.
 Highlighting impressive recent productions from across the region, this selective slate of premieres exhibits the breadth of styles, techniques, and approaches employed by Latin American filmmakers today.
 Neighboring Scenes spans a wide geographic range, featuring established auteurs as well as fresh talent from the international festival scene.
 Presented by the Film Society of Lincoln Center and Cinema Tropical.

 Organized by Carlos Gutiérrez and Cecilia Barrionuevo.